tarun0110/twitteratti/README.md

 "# twitteratti"
 This is a bootcamp learning project I built in my internship.
-It is not live at https://floating-sea-80765.herokuapp.com/  hosted on heroku.
+It is now live at https://floating-sea-80765.herokuapp.com/  hosted on heroku.
 In this social media clone, I have tried to build twitter like functionality.
 -> register and login
 -> make profile